Posted: 2021-09-25 | Updated: 2021-10-09

 I have recently been working on a new pipeline that has moved away from using Maya as the core DCC.
-Instead we decided to move dressing, lookdev and lighting away from Maya to Houdini.
+Instead we decided to move dressing, lookdev and lighting to Houdini.
 This has pushed us to require accurate cameras within Houdini using Arnold, and after some investigation here are a few tips to guide you on your way.

 The maya default camera has a standard film back set using two axis, horizontal and vertical, 36x24mm.
 They call it